kobotoolbox/docs/source/getting_started_xlsform.md

 1. While you are on the Project List view (the first screen after you have just logged in to KoboToolbox), click **NEW**.
-2. Click **Upload an XLSForm** (if you were creating the form using Google sheets, you can either download the file as an Excel file, or [follow the instructions in the linked article](xls_url.md) to import it via a URL).
+2. Click **Upload an XLSForm** (if you were creating the form using Google Sheets, you can either download the file as an Excel file, or [follow the instructions in the linked article](xls_url.md) to import it via a URL).
 3. Choose the Excel file you just created and wait until it uploads.
 4. Confirm the project details and click **CREATE PROJECT**.
-5. You can click the **<i class="k-icon k-icon-view"></i> Preview** button to preview the form.
+5. You can then click the **<i class="k-icon k-icon-view"></i> Preview** button to preview your form.

 ## Downloading an XLSForm from KoboToolbox